 Delivery to non-mainland UK may incur extra delivery charges.
 This is calculated based on the dimensions and weight of the shipment and the location.
 Please contact our sales team for a quote on off-shore delivery charges.

-We do offer a range of finance options depending on the order value and the products you are ordering.
+We do offer a range of finance options depending on the order value and the products you are ordering, approval subject to status.
 There is no deposit required, and most applications are approved instantly via our online order system.

 We accept a wide range of payment methods over the phone, instore and online.
 All Visa, Mastercard, Maestro and American Express debit/credit cards are accepted.
-We also offer finance options via V12 Retail Finance to help spread the costs.
+We also offer finance options via V12 Retail Finance to help spread the costs, approval subject to status.